-One run we did with a step frequency alarm to work on a higher step frequency (Run Cadence).
-The Fenix 6 is set to give an alarm if the step rate falls below 164 spm (steps per minute).
-At the same time we take care to train with low intensity and to move between HR zones 3 and 4.
-The Fenix 6 is also very suitable for such scenarios.
+We did one run with a cadence alarm to work on a higher cadence (Run Cadence).
+Here the Fenix 6 is set to give an alarm if the step rate falls below 164 spm (steps per minute).
+At the same time, we make sure that we train at low intensity and move between HR zones 3 and 4.
+The model is also very well suited for such scenarios.

-The following screenshot shows how it is constantly corrected after the Fenix 6 issues an alarm because the step frequency has fallen below 164.
+In the following screenshot you can see how the Fenix 6 is constantly correcting after an alarm is triggered because the step rate has fallen below 164 spm.

-The HR measurement for a constant running unit also looks good after a short start:
+The HR measurement for a constant running unit also looks good after a brief start-up:

 |Garmin Fenix 6 Pro||Polar H10|

 |HR Average (S/min)||141||140|

 |HR Max.
 (S/min)||152||152|

 The battery life of the Fenix 6 can be configured with the help of the new power manager.
 Which battery runtimes are possible for each variant in everyday life and sport can be seen in the comparison table below.
 In our experience, the values given by the manufacturer match, but of course they also depend on personal behavior.
 But one thing is clear: the new models clearly outperform their predecessors.
 The Power Manager also enables power consumption to be adjusted with the help of predefined power modes.
 The remaining estimated battery life is shown in real-time on the display.